mind-inria/hidimstat/README.rst

 reference paper in the method description, and we recommend that you cite it.

 ..
-  TODO add the section for citing the library once a zenodo repository is made or a paper is published.
+  TODO add the section for citing the library once a Zenodo repository is made or a paper is published.

 If you publish a paper using HiDimStat, please contact us or open an issue!